+Comments Template on Consultation Paper on Further Work on Solvency of IORPs Deadline 13 January 2015 23:59 CET

+deciding to leave the scheme or the death of a member.
+This means that if future liabilities are included in the holistic balance sheet, IORPs may materially overestimate those liabilities.

+Q20

+Q21

+Q22

+Q23

+Q24

+Q25

+Q26

+Q27

+Q28

+Q29

+Q30

+Q31

+Q32

+Q33

+Q34

+Q35

-Comments Template on Consultation Paper on Further Work on Solvency of IORPs Deadline 13 January 2015 23:59 CET Do stakeholders agree that at the EU level, there should only be a principle based approach to valuing sponsor support with the specifics being left to member states/supervisors and/or IORPs?
-Were an EU-level approach to valuing sponsor support to be taken, this should be principles based only, with the local supervisor left to determine the detail of how any valuation is undertaken, if one is needed in the absence of being able to count sponsor support as a balancing item.
+ı Legally enforceable sponsor support Do stakeholders agree that at the EU level, there should only be a principle based approach to valuing sponsor support with the specifics being left to member states/supervisors and/or IORPs?

+Q36 Were an EU-level approach to valuing sponsor support to be taken, this should be principles based only, with the local supervisor left to determine the detail of how any valuation is undertaken, if one is needed in the absence of being able to count sponsor support as a balancing item.
+Any such principles need to be able to flexibly deal with the practical issue of assessing

+Comments Template on Consultation Paper on Further Work on Solvency of IORPs Deadline 13 January 2015 23:59 CET sponsor support in the case where the IORP has a number of participating employers within the same corporate group and/or the IORP is provided with either direct or indirect support from the wider group (for example, via intercompany guarantees).
 Q37 Q38 What is the general view of stakeholders with regard to sponsor support as a balancing item?
-The use of Sponsor Support as a balancing item is essential to the proportionality of any solvency framework for IORPs.
+As noted in the General Comment section, we do not believe that the introduction of the HBS concept outlined in the consultation paper provides any demonstrable benefits to either the managers of the IORP or to the members themselves.
+However, in the event that the HBS is imposed by the EU, the use of Sponsor Support as a balancing item is essential to the proportionality of any solvency framework for IORPs.
 Further, our view is that this approach should be used in all cases.
 Those managing IORPs and national competent authorities can then consider this in the context of risk management and any risk-based supervisory response.
-Assessment of sponsor support needs to take account of the complexity of corporate group structures where they operate accross a number of countries, which may not be covered by IORP and there are a number of participating employers which may be supported by a wider parent company guarantee.
+Any assessment of sponsor support needs to be both pragmatic and proportionate, in the context of the potential complexity of many corporate group structures.
+This is especially the case for corporate entities operating across a number of countries, even if the IORP itself only covers employees in a single country.
 Q39 Which conditions should apply for sponsor support to be treated as a balancing item?
-Q40 Sponsor support should be treated as a balancing item where there is clear evidence available to those managing IORPs and national competent authorities that the value of the legally enforceable sponsor support is greater than any potential shortfall in the HBS (however that is assessed) and/or where performing a more detailed calculation of the value of sponsor support would be disproportionate to the net benefit of such an assessment.
+As noted in the General Comment section, we do not believe that the introduction of the HBS concept outlined in the consultation paper provides any demonstrable benefits to either the managers of the IORP or to the members themselves.
+Q40 However, in the event that the HBS is imposed by the EU, sponsor support should be treated as a balancing item where there is clear evidence available to those managing IORPs and national